 Even the name lets you know what to expect.
 In Hawaiian, the word Waialeale means “overflowing water.”
 Interestingly, just a few miles away, average rainfall drops to just 10 inches per year, making the contrast between Mount Waialeale and its environs even more dramatic.

-Why Is Mount Waialeale the Wettest Place on Earth?
+Why Is Mount Waialeale Included as One of the Wettest Place on Earth?

 Like most of the mountains found in Hawaii, Mount Waialeale began its existence as a volcano.
 While it’s been dormant for years, the volcanic shield and steep cliffs formed by earlier activity now act as a trap for the rainfall-laden trade winds blowing in from the Pacific Ocean.